NAEP-AS-Challenge/reading-prediction/readme.md

-For **item-specific models**, the participant shall create a model that is fit to training data for each item, which will include the item text, passage, grading rubric, student responses, and human assigned scores (both single and double scored).
+For **item-specific models**, the participant shall create a model that is fit to training data for each item, which will include the item text, passage, scoring rubric, student responses, and human assigned scores (both single and double scored).
 Respondents will use this information to create a predictive model of human scores that is applied to a set of "test" responses for which scores are not provided.
-The predicted scores will be submitted as part of the response.
+The predicted scores will be submitted as part of participants' responses.

 ## Component B: Generic Models